 If you are highly conscious about your skin, then this fact is especially for you.
 Dairy products are often considered as a significant source of nutrition in some countries like India.
 But only a few know that the consumption of milk and other fermented dairy products like yogurt result in some hormonal imbalances.
 In males, it causes testosterone imbalance.

 This can stimulate the excessive production of oil by the sebaceous glands.
 This can lead to more clogged pores, breakouts, and acne.

-It can be difficult to quit your drinking habit if you drink on a regular basis.
+It can be difficult to quit your drinking habit if you drink regularly.
 To fix this, go for low-sugar cocktails or plain water instead of alcohol to get rid of oily skin.
-If it’s too difficult for you to quit the habit completely then drink in moderation.
+If it’s too difficult for you to quit the habit entirely, then drink in moderation.
 Make sure that you don’t drink neat and drink a glass of water between each alcoholic drink to keep your body hydrated.

 Refining of grains food items like white bread, white pasta, and white rice removes all the fiber and other vital nutrients when they are processed.
-Due to that, these food items impact your blood sugar levels directly which lead to an increase in your skin’s oil production.
+Due to that, these food items impact your blood sugar levels directly, which leads to an increase in your skin’s oil production.